mvolkmann/blog/src/smalltalk.md

   Many Smalltalk libraries have little to no documentation and example code.
-  There seems to be a feeling that since the source code is easily accessible, developers can just read that to determine how to use a library.
+  There seems to be a feeling that since the source code is easily accessible, developers can just read it to determine how to use a library.
   This makes it difficult to get started using new libraries.

 - Classes are global and not in namespaces, so all class names must be unique.

-  Using class name prefixes is recommended.
+  Using class name prefixes is sometimes recommended.
   This is important for using Squeak packages and Monticello.
   Squeak has a prefix registry in the wiki.
+  TODO: Add a link to this!

 - Immutability is not favored.